puppetlabs/puppet-docs/source/pe/2.0/welcome_getting_started.markdown

 -----

 Puppet Enterprise starts with a full-featured, production-scale Puppet stack, then enhances it with the MCollective orchestration framework; a web-based console UI for managing Puppet and editing your systems on the fly; and a cloud provisioning tool for creating and configuring new VM instances.

+### Licensing

+Puppet Enterprise can be evaluated with a complementary ten-node license; beyond that, a commercial per-node license is required for use.
+A license key file will have been emailed to you after your purchase, and the puppet master will look for this key at `/etc/puppetlabs/license.key`.
+Puppet will log warnings if the license is expired or exceeded, and you can view the status of your license by running `puppet license` at the command line on the puppet master.

+To purchase a license, please see the [Puppet Enterprise pricing page](http://www.puppetlabs.com/puppet/how-to-buy/), or contact Puppet Labs at <sales@puppetlabs.com> or (877) 575-9775.
+For more information on licensing terms, please see [the licensing FAQ](http://www.puppetlabs.com/licensing-faq/).
+If you have misplaced or never received your license key, please contact <sales@puppetlabs.com>.

 About Puppet
 -----